ruma/ruma/crates/ruma-common/src/doc/rich_reply.md

 <!-- Keep this comment so the content is always included as a new paragraph -->
-This constructor requires an [`OriginalRoomMessageEvent`] since it creates a permalink to the previous message, for which the room ID is required.
+This function requires an [`OriginalRoomMessageEvent`] since it creates a permalink to the previous message, for which the room ID is required.
 If you want to reply to an [`OriginalSyncRoomMessageEvent`], you have to convert it first by calling [`.into_full_event()`][crate::events::OriginalSyncMessageLikeEvent::into_full_event].